 Who is EU’s powerful head Ursula von der Leyen?

-German Defence Minister Ursula von der Leyen briefs the media at the EU Parliament in Brussels, 10 July 2019 Image copyright Reuters Image caption Ursula von der Leyen is a close ally of German Chancellor Angela Merkel
+Image copyright Reuters Image caption Ursula von der Leyen is a close ally of German Chancellor Angela Merkel

 “For me, it’s like coming home,” said Ursula von der Leyen of her new job as president of the European Commission.
 Brussels born and bred, she is a former German defence minister, a long-term ally of Chancellor Angela Merkel, and the first woman to head the EU’s powerful executive.